5 Open Source Alternatives to Google Analytics

 Plausible

-The selling point of Plausible is its complete differentiation from Google Analytics.
-The tool emphasises simplicity and ease of use, describing itself as simple, light-weight and user-friendly.
-All important key figures are therefore presented at a glance.
-Here, too, there is the option to host the tool yourself.
-Like the other three light-weight alternatives, Plausible does not use cookies, so it does not collect any personal data.
+The selling point of Plausible is the complete differentiation from Google Analytics.
+The tool focuses on simplicity and ease of use, describing itself as simple, light-weight, and user-friendly.
+All important metrics are therefore displayed at a glance.
+There is also the option to self-host the tool.
+Like the other three light-weight alternatives, Plausible does not use cookies, therefore does not collect personally identifiable information.

 ✓ light-weight

-✓ can be linked to Google Search Console
+✓ can be linked with Google Search Console

 Fathom